Real Christmas Tree Care Instructions

 Torwood tip – Check that the tree is fresh by gently running your fingers down the length of one of the lower branches.
 The needles should stay fast.

-At Torwood, we will cut the base off your tree for you.
-We will also net your tree to make transport easier.
-Remember, we offer a delivery service.
+At Torwood, we will cut the base off your tree and net it for you.

 4. Once inside the house, try and position your Christmas tree away from any heat sources such as radiators.
-Heat will dry out your tree faster, so the further from its source the better.
+Heat will dry out your tree faster.

 5. Place your tree in plain water – not soil or sand which would block the pores in the bark.